 3D max software is used in different firms that are Animation, Video gaming, TV and Film studio firm for modeling.
 Shortcuts in 3D max give you quick and first working space in your project.
 Shortcuts are the quick way of activating any command by using some shortcut keys from keyboard buttons.

-When you work on a very large and commercial project you have to give your completed project on time with maximum accuracy.
-At this time knowing shortcuts becomes a plus point for you and helps you in making your reputed position in your working area.
+When you work on a very large and commercial project, you have to give your completed project on time with maximum accuracy.
+Knowing shortcuts becomes a plus point for you and helps you make your reputed position in your working area.

 Viewports for Drawing in 3D Max

 There are four viewports working areas in 3D max software that are Top viewport, Front viewport, Left viewport, and the last one is Perspective viewport.
 We can choose any one of them for drawing our model at any time.

 For using shortcuts here, first of all, we need to draw some objects in our viewport.

 - Select All Shortcut: It is used to select all objects present in our model.
 To select all objects at the same time, press Ctrl + A on the keyboard; all selection can be seen in the form of a sky blue line around the selected object.

 To deselect, press Ctrl + D on the keyboard.